Counselling training FAQs

 Will I be in the same school for both days of my placement?

-You may be in one or two schools over the days.
+You may be in one or two schools over the duration of the course depending on placement availability.

 Will your Level 4 also allow me to work as an independent counsellor?